 For our sit down dinner.
 Our waiters served us Filipino food instead of the usual menu.
 Pancit, Sinigang and the best Adobo we’ve ever tried.
 We then tried some of the appetizers and desserts to topped what was already an amazing and filling dinner.

 Day 5 is disembarkation day.
 Since we’ve cruised a lot and know the crazy line during disembarkation.
 We suggested to our group to just stay and be the last to disembark since none of us are really on a rush to go anywhere after the cruise.

 Now that you’re read about our group cruise tips.
-Check our post – Princess VS Carnival Cruise – which cruise is better, to figure which cruise line fits the personality of your group.
+Check our post – Princess VS Carnival Cruise, to figure which cruise line fits the personality of your group.

-Overall it was a fun Family Reunion Cruise except the toddler got sick.
-How about you, what’s you cruise been like?
+Overall it was a fun Family Reunion Cruise.
+How about you, what has your cruise been like?
 Got any group cruise tips to share?
 Let us know.
-Leave you comments below.
+Leave your comments below.

-LEARN A LOT ABOUT OUR GROUP CRUISE TIPS?
-CHECK OUR OTHER CRUISE POSTS FOR MORE CRUISE TIPS & TRICKS:
+LEARNED A LOT ABOUT OUR GROUP CRUISE TIPS?
+CHECK MORE CRUISE TIPS & TRICKS:

 - 10 Reasons to Cruise with the Kids on your next Family Vacation

 - Princess VS Carnival: Which cruise line fits your Personality